 For your son’s protection, if he must use any type of medication during the school day, we ask that you send it to Mrs. Laney in the Guidance Office.
 You must complete and sign a consent form in order for us to dispense medication at school.
 These forms are available in the Guidance Office and on Edline.

-The Counseling Department attempts to assist students through a comprehensive testing program.
+The Counseling Center, in conjunction with the CHS Testing Coordinator, offers a comprehensive testing program.
 Please see the Student Handbook for testing information.
-Results of tests given in October are explained to students at school, and his results are provided to you through your son.
-If at anytime you desire to review your son's results with a counselor, please do not hesitate to call to arrange an appointment.
+Results of standardized tests given in October and April are distributed to students, and results are provided to you through your son.
+If at anytime you desire to review your son’s results with a counselor, please do not hesitate to call and arrange an appointment.

-The Guidance Department is happy to assist your son with college preparations, college selections, scholarship needs and transcript releases.
-Graduates of 2014 received $20,218,366 (including TOPS) in scholarship/financial aid offerings.
+The Counseling Center is happy to assist your son with college preparations, college selections, scholarship needs and transcript releases.
+Graduates of 2018 were offered $17,038,140 (not including TOPS) in scholarships.
 Mrs. Brouillette and Mrs. Thibodeaux, academic and personal counselors for seniors, visit their classrooms to explain the college admissions process and assist the seniors in processing their college applications.

 Students received a Disclosure Statement from their grade-level counselor at the time of our initial classroom visits.
 The statement reads as follows:

 Our primary obligation and loyalty is to you the student.
 Therefore, the information shared with us will be treated with the utmost respect.
 In general, we will tell no one of what you have confided in us.
 However, the ethical standards of our profession require us to disclose information to parents of minors when sharing such information may protect you or others from harm.
 In addition, it may be necessary to inform school officials of any intent to harm school property if such information becomes known to us through a counseling session.

 Please know that sharing information from a counseling session will only be done after careful consideration, and every effort will be made to notify you in advance of our obligation and intention to disclose such information.